ai-forever/ru-gpts/README.md

 ```

 ## Pretraining
-All pretraining has been done on Nvidia Tesla V100-SXM3 32 Gb GPUs  on [Christophari Cluster](https://sbercloud.ru/ru/christofari).
+All pretraining was done on Nvidia Tesla V100-SXM3 32 Gb GPUs on a [Christofari Cluster](https://sbercloud.ru/ru/christofari).
 Following are the details of pretraining for each model.

 ### Pretraining ruGPT3XL
 Model was trained with 512 sequence length using [Deepspeed](https://github.com/microsoft/DeepSpeed) and [Megatron](https://github.com/NVIDIA/Megatron-LM) code by [SberDevices](https://sberdevices.ru/) team, on 80B tokens dataset for 4 epochs.
 After that model was finetuned 1 epoch with sequence length 2048.
 *Note!
-Model has sparse attention blocks.
+Model has sparse attention blocks.*

 Total training time was around 10 days on 256 GPUs.
 Final perplexity on test set is `12.05`.